LUNOTHEDOG/Baigiamasis/README.md

 ## Description

-The final exam project is a student journal program created using Tkinter GUI.
+Student journal program created using Tkinter GUI.
 This program allows you to view a list of students, manage records (edit student information, add or delete debts), create a new student, and delete an existing student.
 Students and debts are stored in a database using the SQLAlchemy (ORM) library with ManyToMany relationships.
 The database consists of three tables: Students, LearningSubjectDebt, student_debts (intermediary table).

 ## Installation